rasmusfreund/bioinf-prog-course/book/chapters/05_the_order_of_events.md

 #### Exercise

-What does his expression reduce to?
+What does his expression reduce to and what type of value is it?

 ```python
 3 > 2